(essay in progress)

 minds will rationalise the changes our bodies are making in our feelings.

-Perhaps you have felt a time when the fear of being wrong just collapsed from
+Perhaps you have felt a time when the fear of being wrong just

 over-exertion and you found yourself indulging the hope of being right or perhaps

 just feeling the relief in knowing the Fear of being wrong was unjustified and

 had been taking an unjustifiable toll on the psyche.